jkeohan/react-intro-to-props/README.md

 ## Framing

 Having worked with functions we know that they are meant to be reusable.
-Part of the reusability is the being able to accept arguments, perform some action and return something.
+Part of the reusability is being able to accept arguments, perform some action and return something.  `Standard Input` > `Standard Output`

-Now consider that our application will have data and parts of the data will need to rendered in the UI.
-Doing so means passing the Components the data they need and then performing whatever action is needed to render all or parts of the data in the UI.
+Now consider that our application contains data and will be comprised of many Components, some of which will need to be passed portions of the data which they are responsible to render.

-The data we pass to Components are called: `props`.
+The data we pass form a parent > child Component are called: `props`.
+Make note that it is the parent that passes props to a child.
+React data flow is `Unidirectional` and can only be passed down, and never from from `sibling` to `sibling`.

 ### Props